arthurBarthe/debiased-spatial-whittle/paper/paper.md

 While its use of the Fast Fourier Transform requires gridded data, the implemented method additionally allows for missing observations, making it amenable to practical applications where a full hypercube of data measurements might not be available.
+Missing observations might occur due to natural boundaries or due to measurement constraints.
+As an example, in Figure \autoref{fig:example} we show a simulated sample from a Gaussian covariance model observed on a circular domain.
-The package allows to treat the case of multivariate data, including where the missingness patterns might differ between two variates.
+The package allows to treat the case of multivariate data, including where the missingness patterns might differ between the variates.
-The code base also includes tapering, the use of which can further help alleviate boundary effects[@dahlhaus_edge_1987].
+The code base also includes tapering, the use of which can further alleviate boundary effects[@dahlhaus_edge_1987].
 Finally, the user can switch between several backends, Numpy, Cupy and PyTorch.
 This allows to further benefit from computational gains via GPU implementations of the Fast Fourier Transform.

+![A simulated sample from a Gaussian covariance kernel observed on a circular domain.\label{fig:example}]("circle.jpg"){width=50%}

 # Software structure